How to Choose the Best Water Storage Containers for Your Home

 - Larger spaces can include basements, cellars, and garages.

-- Garages must be used with caution as temps fluctuate dramatically.
-Make plans to block the light.
+Garages must be used with caution as temperatures fluctuate dramatically.
+Make plans to block the light and rotate your water storage every six months even if you are using a water preserver.

 Long-Term Water Storage